Niranam Diocese of Jacobite Syrian Christian Church

-Niranam diocese, the smallest and one of the oldest dioceses of the Jacobite Syrian Christian Church, is located in Niranam, India.
+The Niranam Diocese, the smallest and one of the oldest dioceses of the Jacobite Syrian Christian Church, is located in Niranam, India.
 Niranam is one of the places where St. Thomas the Apostle preached in the 1st century.

 History

 The Portrait of Geevarghese Mar Gregorios of Parumala by Raja Ravi Varma Kept inside the St. John's Jacobite Syrian church Kumarakom.

 Niranam diocese was established by Patriarch Ignatius Peter IV, the Patriarch of Antioch during his apostolic visit to India in 1876 at the historic Mulanthuruthy Synod.
 Geevarghese Gregorios of Parumala was ordained as its first metropolitan.
 Later in 1987, Mor Gregorios declared a saint by Ignatius Zakka I Patriarch of Antioch for Syriac Orthodox Church of India.

 The Diocese of Niranam has now been made an independent diocese headquarter at St. Gregorios Church and the Patriarchal Center of Parumala.
-The Present Niranam Diocese Metropolitan is Geevarghese Mor Coorilose, who was consecrated as bishop on 3 July 2006 at St. Thomas Church of Paravur.
-The present Auxiliary Metropolitan is Geevarghese Mor Barnabas of Niranam Diocese.
+The present Niranam Diocese metropolitan is Geevarghese Mor Coorilose, who was consecrated as bishop on 3 July 2006 at St. Thomas Church of Paravur.
+The present auxiliary metropolitan is Geevarghese Mor Barnabas of the Niranam Diocese.